 The cost of the program includes the following:

-The Fall 2014 payment schedule is located here.
-The Fall 2014 payment schedule will be forthcoming.
+The Spring 2015 payment schedule will be forthcoming.

-Applications for participation in the Fall 2014 semester are due by March 1, 2014.
-Late applications will be accepted as long as space is available (there often is!).
+Applications for participation in the Spring 2015 semester are due by October 1, 2014.
+Late applications will be accepted as long as space is available.
 Please note that there is a $50 late application fee in addition to the standard program fees.
 For an application, please contact:

 Office of Education Abroad